Dr. Zamir: Road From Studying Medicine in Romania to Becoming a Doctor in the UK

 Dr Zamir’s journey began in 2013 when he initially applied to the University of Carol Davila in Bucharest to study medicine.
-The bureaucracy, admission process, and entrance exam, however, were very complicated.
+However, the bureaucracy, admission process, and entrance exam were very complicated.
 Unfortunately, Zamir and 5 other UK applicants he met at that time in Bucharest weren’t successful.

 Not long after, Zamir met Sam, a student from the University of Craiova in Romania.
 He helped Zamir and his fellow students secure a place in the said university.
 They all made the journey to Craiova and began life there as medical students.

 Zamir was excited to enrol at the medical faculty because he was finally able to start his journey into his dream course.
 Despite being worried at the start, he quickly settled in.
-Zamir enjoyed the new culture, style of teaching in Eastern Europe and meeting an abundance of international students.
+Zamir enjoyed the new culture and teaching style in Eastern Europe and met many international students.

-The lectures and labs were fully taught in English and the professors were very knowledgeable, friendly, and experienced!
-Zamir noticed Eastern European professors regularly provided students with extra support out of university hours which proved very helpful to him and his colleagues.
-For example optional Anatomy workshops at the weekends or clinical skills workshops such as suturing classes in the evenings.
+The lectures and labs were fully taught in English, and the professors were very knowledgeable, friendly, and experienced!
+Zamir noticed Eastern European professors regularly provided students with extra support outside of university hours, which proved very helpful to him and his colleagues.
+For example, optional Anatomy workshops at the weekends or clinical skills workshops such as suturing classes in the evenings.
 By year 3, they began clinical rotations in the hospitals.
 It was electrifying to have first-hand experience with patients.

-Most patients were old and did not speak much English, but by then Dr Zamir had naturally picked up common keywords of the local language.
+Most patients were old and did not speak much English, but by then, Dr Zamir had naturally picked up common local language keywords.
 However, teachers always translated what the patients were saying into English so international medical students could understand.
-They would then discuss the patients’ symptoms and problem solve what the diagnosis was.
+They would then discuss the patient’s symptoms and problem-solve the diagnosis.

 After 6 years of studying his dream course, Zamir passed all his exams and graduated as a doctor of medicine in 2018.
-He and his colleagues had an amazing graduation ceremony alongside their families, teachers and colleagues.
-They were all thrilled to have reached what they have always dreamt of.
+He and his colleagues had a fantastic graduation ceremony alongside their families, teachers and colleagues.
+They were all thrilled to have reached what they had always dreamt of.
 They were now doctors, confident in their clinical skills because the course was very clinically oriented.
-They spent their last 3 years seeing patients every single day at the university hospital.
+They spent their last 3 years seeing patients daily at the university hospital.

 “Looking back, those 6 years passed like a breeze because, despite a few challenges, it was a really enjoyable and insightful experience full of self-growth.” - Dr Zamir says.

-Looking back, Zamir was nervous at first, with the thought of leaving home and settling into a new country with new surroundings.
+Looking back, Zamir was initially nervous about leaving home and settling into a new country with new surroundings.
 He did not know what to expect.
 It was going to be a new language and a new culture.
-However, he settled easily alongside many international students from all over the globe who were on the same path as him.
+However, he settled quickly alongside many international students from all over the globe who were on the same path as him.

-During medical school, he saw new students struggling every September as they came into university.
-Zamir and a few colleagues of his took it upon themselves to help and guide the students who wish to make the same journey as they did abroad through our organisation Medlink Students.
-They wanted to streamline the process and make it as stress-free as possible, so newcomers can secure their place and enjoy their experience to its full potential.
+During medical school, he saw new students struggling every September as they entered university.
+Zamir and a few of his colleagues took it upon themselves to help and guide the students who wish to make the same journey as they did abroad through our organisation Medlink Students.
+They wanted to streamline the process and make it as stress-free as possible, so newcomers could secure their place and enjoy their experience to its full potential.

-We at Medlink Students are a combination of doctors, medical students and full-time professionals who will help you along your journey of becoming a doctor or dentist, no matter where you come from, or where you will study in Europe.
-We also provide full ongoing support from the moment you approach us up to the time you graduate as a doctor and begin work in any country that you choose around the world.
-This involves any help you require to register as a licensed doctor in that country.
+We at Medlink Students are a combination of doctors, medical students and full-time professionals who will help you along your journey of becoming a doctor or dentist, no matter where you come from or where you will study in Europe.
+We also provide full ongoing support from the moment you approach us up to the time you graduate as a doctor and begin work in any country you choose worldwide.
+This involves any help you require registering as a licensed doctor in that country.

 “I can’t wait to help YOU start YOUR journey and fulfil YOUR dreams just like I did mine.” - Dr Zamir

-Hundreds of students trust us every year as we help them secure their seat abroad.
+Hundreds of students trust us yearly as we help them secure their seats abroad.